Scranton police: Bank robbery suspect in custody

 While the teller was counting out money for another customer, Harps reached over the counter and grabbed $1,000 in $100 bills and fled, police said.

 Members of the department's Street Crimes Unit found Harps on Wednesday night near Quincy Avenue and East Gibson Street.
-Police searched Harps and found a used crack pipe, a knife with a spring-loaded blade, a cell phone and $120 in cash.
-He faces additional charges for possessing a prohibited offensive weapon and possessing of drug paraphernalia.
+Police searched Harps and found a used crack pipe, a knife with a spring-loaded blade, a cellphone and $120 in cash.
+He faces additional charges for possessing a prohibited offensive weapon and possessing drug paraphernalia.